 Completing all the items in a learning path is one way to achieve 100% completion, but there are some times when that might not be necessary for you.
-For example, if you already have existing knowledge about the topic or if the learning path was updated while you were working on it, you might not want to have to complete or repeat all the early courses.
+For example, if you already have existing knowledge about the topic or if the learning path was updated while you were working on it, you might not want to have to complete or repeat all the early lessons.

 Fortunately, you don't have to sit through redundant information.
 To consider a learning path complete, all the platform requires is that you successfully pass the final set of lab challenges and exams.